 So, I adjusted my biscuit making to include my pastry blender, a fork, and a biscuit cutter and now they are pretty decent.
 Not my mom’s, mind you.
 But decent.

 Mom’s 81 Year-Old-Hands Making Biscuits

 Once, when I was visiting my mom, I purposely made sure I had my camera to capture each step of my mom’s process.
 Mom’s great-grandkids were with me, so she made biscuits for breakfast every single morning.
 The lighting was not good at all, but that’s okay too.

 My mom, of course, doesn’t really have a recipe, but she measured everything that morning so I could share it all on my blog.
 My mom is the best!
 And I’m so excited to present mom’s homemade biscuits.
 Remember: Practice makes perfect!

 Mom’s Homemade Biscuits AKA Crisco Biscuits

 Preheat oven to 500º F and grease a baking pan.

 Place flour in a large bowl.
 Make a well in the center and mix in shortening with your fingers or a pastry blender until blended well.
-If using a pastry blender, mix until mixture resembles small peas.
+If using a pastry blender, mix until the mixture resembles small peas.